tinoryj/ELECT/AE_INSTRUCTION.md

 We provide scripts to set up the environment for the evaluation.
 The scripts are tested on Ubuntu 22.04 LTS.
 Note that the running time of the scripts depends on the node number, network bandwidth, and the performance of the cluster nodes.

+**Step 1:** Set up and check the user account and sudo password on each node.
+We assume all the nodes have the same user name and password.
+We use will the user name and password to automatically setup the running environment.
+In additon, please also check whether each node have the same network interface name (for the given IP address).
+If not, please modify the `networkInterface` variable in `scripts/settings.sh` on each node.

-**Step 1:** Set up the cluster node info in `scripts/settings.sh` on each node.
+**Step 2:** Set up the cluster node info in `scripts/settings.sh` on each node.
 Please fill in the following variables in the script.
 Note that we assume all the nodes have the same configurations (e.g., same user name, same path to the artifact folder, same network interface name, etc.).

 ```shell
 NodesList=(192.168.0.21 192.168.0.22 192.168.0.23 192.168.0.25 192.168.0.26 192.168.0.28) # The IP addresses of the ELECT cluster nodes